Make use of high quality 360 imagery with one pass that collects data for many uses.

-One of the biggest problems with collecting street-view imagery and data is the inefficient manner in which the data is collected.
+One of the biggest problems with collecting street-view imagery and data is the inefficiency of the data collection process.

-Oftentimes it is done for one specific project and one specific department or company.
+Oftentimes, it is for one specific project and one specific department or company.

-Imagine a city has plans to update a major road in their town.
+Imagine a city has plans to update a major road in its town.

-During the project, pavement and utilities will be torn up and laid back down.
-Current street furniture such as greenery, sidewalks, or bus stops will be replaced or updated.
+During the project, pavement and utilities will be torn up and replaced.
+Current street furniture, such as greenery, sidewalks, or bus stops, will be replaced or updated.

-Each of these specific items may require a different company who will need a clear image of the entire environment of the project but for their own unique reason.
-So inevitably what happens is that each of these companies will independently collect their own data by means of a survey.
+Each of these specific items may require a different company that will need a clear image of the entire environment of the project, but for their own unique reason.
+So, inevitably, what happens is that each of these companies will independently collect its own data by means of a survey.

 This means that some are contracting professional surveying companies to conduct the survey.
 Others are sending their own personnel out to the field to collect with a multitude of devices.